wesleycamargo/azure-docs.pt-br/articles/virtual-machines/workloads/sap/deployment-guide.md

 #### <a name="408f3779-f422-4413-82f8-c57a23b4fc2f"></a>CLI do Azure para VMs Linux
 Para instalar a Extensão de Monitoramento Avançado do Azure para SAP usando a CLI do Azure:

-1. Instalar usando a CLI 1.0 do Azure

-   1. Instale a CLI 1.0 do Azure conforme descrito em [Instalar a CLI 1.0 do Azure][azure-cli].
+   1. Instale a CLI clássica do Azure conforme descrito em [Instalar a CLI clássica do Azure][azure-cli].
    1. Entre usando sua conta do Azure:

       ```